Phonicmas/Rimdark40kMankindsFinest/README.md

 1 Imperial faction, containing xenotypes and using armor from this mod

-If royalty is installed players can gai favor for the imperial faction
+If royalty is installed players can gain favor for the imperial faction